 The Whitehat has sole and exclusive responsibility to remain fully informed as to all Adopting Addenda of any Protocol for which the Whitehat may seek to pursue an Eligible Funds Rescue and the manner in which such Adopting Addenda may modify, supplement, or amend this Agreement as to such Protocol, including potential narrowing of or additional exclusions from the definition of “Eligible Funds Rescue”.

-Each Protocol Community agrees to maintain a publicly accessible interface, website, or repository where all the information about this Agreement, including all modifications and Adopting Addenda, is updated and available at all times (the “Agreement Fact Page”), and each Whitehat interacting with such Protocol pursuant to this Agreement shall be deemed to have agreed to be bound by the version of the Agreement and Adopting Addendum(s) made available thereon as of the time and date when the Eligible Funds Rescue was initiated.
+Each Protocol Community agrees to maintain a publicly accessible interface, website, or repository where all the information about this Agreement, including all modifications and Adopting Addenda, is updated and available at all times (the “Agreement Fact Page”).

-In adopting this Agreement, and as further discussed in the Safe Harbor Agreement for Whitehats Frequently Asked Questions Document (“FAQ”), Exhibit H, a Protocol Community should arrive at a determination concerning the following topicsWhich technical assets should fall within the scope for the Program, and to which the Eligible Whitehats are therefore granted access for the purpose of effectuating an Eligible Funds Rescue;
+In adopting this Agreement, and as further described in Exhibit H (Protocol FAQ), a Protocol Community:

+may, at its discretion, arrive at a determination concerning the following topics:

+Which technical assets will fall within the scope for the Program, and to which the Eligible Whitehats are therefore granted access for the purpose of effectuating an Eligible Funds Rescue;

-The designated Asset Recovery Address where the Eligible Whitehats should deposit Returnable Assets;
+The designated Asset Recovery Address where the Eligible Whitehats must deposit Returnable Assets;

-Whether a third-party vendor will administer the Program, including the payment of any Bounty and/or the determination of the Whitehats’ eligibility to receive the bounty;
+Whether, and to what extent, a third-party vendor will administer the Program, including the payment of any Bounty and/or the determination of the Whitehats’ eligibility to receive the bounty;

-Whether anonymous or pseudonymous Eligible Whitehats can participate in the Program, as well as whether sanctions or other diligence should be performed on Whitehats to determine their eligibility to receive the Bounty;
+Whether, and to what extent, anonymous or pseudonymous Eligible Whitehats can participate in the Program,

+Whether, and to what extent, sanctions or other diligence must be performed on Whitehats to determine their eligibility to receive the Bounty;

 The percentage of Returnable Assets to be paid to the Eligible Whitehats as a Bounty;

-Whether to modify the types of Exploits that may constitute an Eligible Funds Rescue; and
+Whether, and to what extent, the types of Exploits as defined in this Agreement that may constitute an Eligible Funds Rescue have been modified;

+Whether and to what extent the aggregate caps on Bounties described in Section 4.2(a) will apply; and

-Whether Eligible Whitehats should be allowed to deduct the Bounty from the Returnable Assets deposited in the Asset Recovery Address.
+Whether and to what extent, Eligible Whitehats may deduct the Bounty from the Returnable Assets deposited in the Asset Recovery Address,

+each an “Agreement Addenda Topic”;

-, and include any relevant determinations in their publicly available Adopting Addendum, and summarize at least these determinations in the Adoption Form set forth in Exhibit F, so that it may be reviewed by a Whitehat seeking to participate in the Program:
+must include the relevant determinations (if any) in respect of the Agreement Addenda Topics in their publicly available Adopting Addendum; and

+must summarize the Agreement Addenda Topics in the Adoption Form set forth in Exhibit F, so that it may be reviewed by a Whitehat seeking to participate in the Program.

+In the absence of a determination by the Protocol in respect of any Agreement Agenda Topic, the Protocol will be deemed to have accepted the default position of such Agreement Agenda Topic to the extent such default position is set out in this Agreement.

 Mutual Release Among Protocol Community and Protocol Community Members.

 Release.
-The Protocol Community collectively and each Protocol Community Member individually, hereby, to the extent permitted at law, irrevocably, unconditionally, and completely exculpates, releases, acquits and forever discharges the Protocol Community and each Protocol Community Member from, and hereby irrevocably, unconditionally, and completely waives and relinquishes, every Claim, that any Protocol Community or Protocol Community Member may have had in the past, may now have, or may have in the future against the Protocol Community or any Protocol Community Member, relating to or arising out of this Agreement or any Eligible Funds Rescue attempted or effected in connection herewith or any of the other matters contemplated hereby.
+The Protocol Community collectively and each Protocol Community Member individually, hereby, to the extent permitted at law, irrevocably, unconditionally, and completely exculpates, releases, acquits and forever discharges the Protocol Community and every Protocol Community Member from, and hereby irrevocably, unconditionally, and completely waives and relinquishes, every Claim, that any Protocol Community or Protocol Community Member may have had in the past, may now have, or may have in the future against the Protocol Community or any Protocol Community Member, relating to or arising out of this Agreement or any Eligible Funds Rescue attempted or effected in connection herewith or any of the other matters contemplated hereby.

 No-Litigation.
-The Protocol Community and each Protocol Community Member hereby agree not to assert or attempt to assert against the Protocol Community or any Protocol Community Member any Claim described under the preceding clause ‘(a)’ of this Section 1.3.
+The Protocol Community and each Protocol Community Member hereby agree not to assert or attempt to assert against the Protocol Community or any Protocol Community Member any Claim described under this Section 2.3.

 Unknown Claims.